uspssavingsniche

 USPS Cubic Pricing: The Hidden Discount for Small Heavy Items

 Cubic Pricing might be the best-kept secret in USPS shipping.
-It's a Priority Mail pricing tier that charges based on package volume instead of weight, and for small, heavy items — candles, cosmetics, supplements, books, tools, gourmet foods — it saves 30 to 50 percent compared to standard weight-based Priority Mail rates.
-Despite being available for years, most shippers have never heard of it because USPS doesn't advertise it prominently and it's only accessible through Commercial Plus pricing partners.
+It's a Priority Mail pricing tier that charges based on package volume instead of weight, and for small, heavy items — candles, cosmetics, supplements, books, tools, gourmet foods — the weight of what's inside stops driving the price at all.
+Despite being available for years, most shippers have never heard of it because USPS doesn't advertise it prominently and it's only offered at commercial prices, which most sellers reach through a shipping platform rather than directly.

 How It Works